-Anyone wishing to report an illicit discharge of polluted storm water into one of the City’s drainages, or if you have any comments, concerns or suggestions in reference to Storm Water, please call, fax or write Robert Glenn at the Public Works Department.
+Anyone wishing to report an illicit discharge of polluted storm water into one of the City’s drainages, or if you have any comments, concerns or suggestions in reference to Storm Water, please call, fax or write the Public Works Department.

 Grading & Erosion Control Ordinance